Culture Shock in Singapore

 Singapore is a conservative country with strict laws.
 No matter where their passport says they are from, if a foreigner commits a crime in Singapore, they'll be subject to the country's laws and punishments.

-The policies might sound harsh, but Singapore is one of the safest places to live and is an extremely clean city, and expats should take solace in this final fact.
+The policies might sound harsh, but they ultimately result in Singapore being one of the safest and cleanest places to live, and expats should take solace in this fact.

 Singlish in Singapore